How to Buy Car Insurance in Poland? • Guide for Foreigners

 Is Car Insurance Mandatory in Poland?

 Yes.
 Every vehicle registered or operated in Poland must have OC (Odpowiedzialność Cywilna) — third-party liability insurance.
 This is not optional.
-Driving without it results in fines issued by the UFG (Ubezpieczeniowy Fundusz Gwarancyjny), which can reach several thousand złoty depending on how long you've been uninsured.
+Driving without it results in fines issued by the UFG (Ubezpieczeniowy Fundusz Gwarancyjny), which in 2025 can reach over 8 600 zł for passenger cars left uninsured for more than 14 days.
+The penalty amounts are recalculated annually based on the minimum wage, so they rise every year.

 If you're crossing the border from outside the EU/EEA, you may also need a Green Card — an international certificate of motor insurance.
 More on that below.